 Understanding the difference between vaccines, vaccinations, and immunizations can be tricky.
 Below is an easy guide that explains how these terms are used:

-- An immunization is the process by which a person or animal becomes protected from a disease.
+An immunization is a process by which a person or animal becomes protected from a disease.
 Vaccines cause immunization, and there are also some diseases that cause immunization after an individual recovers from the disease.